hngenc/quasiaffine/README.md

 ## Testing

 Better testing infrastructure needs to be added.
-Right now, we use the `tests.py` script for testing, but this is manual and not extensible.
+Right now, we use the `tests.py` script for testing, but this is manual and not scalable.